gesundelehre/gesundelehre_translate/content/externalwebsites/blog/2015-09-04-15-23-00_JimGilles,Sabbath,Judaizers_how-to-witness-to-a-seventh-day-adventist-and-hebrew-roots-cult-member.md

 Cult Member: The first 5 Books are the Words of Yeshua spoken to and through Moses.
 They are the foundation Word which gives LIFE.

-Jim Gilles: Do you offer red hefers, goats, turtle doves and lambs as blood sacrifices?
+Jim Gilles: Do you offer red heifers, goats, turtle doves and lambs as blood sacrifices?

 Cult Member: Deuteronomy 8:3 CJB He humbled you, allowing you to become hungry, and then fed you with man, which neither you nor your ancestors had ever known, to make you understand that a person does not live on food alone but on everything that comes from the Mouth of YHVH.